5g-mobility/rest_api/README.md

 To facilitate, it is being used Docker Compose to run the multiple services.

-**Run the development environment**

-In the development environment all the services needed for the Django application are started in Docker containers, letting the user run Django on his personal computer.
-The following command will start the services containers with one Celery worker:

-``make dev``

 **Run the production environment**

 In the production environment all the services are started on Docker containers.
 The following command will start the services containers with one Celery worker:

 ``make prod``

-**Run the above with more than one Celery worker**

-To customize the number of Celery workers initiated with Docker containers just pass it using the Makefile.
-The following example will enable 5 Celery workers on the development environment.

-``make dev workers=5``

 **Other useful Make commands**